 Wine Bulletin’s Joe Campbell recently interviewed three representatives of three different Willamette Valley American Viticultural Areas (AVAs), including ours — with Bells Up winemaker Dave Specter discussing the Chehalem Mountains AVA (where our vineyard and winery are located).
 Based out of the Sierra Foothills of California, Campbell is a software consultant by day who spends his weekends and evenings working on the family farm while providing color commentary and insight within the wine industry, both from the lifestyle consumer and business segments of the industry.

-The article, entitled “Willamette Valley: Small Producers Reflecting Back and Looking Ahead,” captures insights from three different winemakers about the “interesting growing season” experienced in 2021, including COVID, the 115-degree heat dome experience, and other challenges experienced across the 3.4 million acres in the region.
+The article, entitled “Willamette Valley: Small Producers Reflecting Back and Looking Ahead,” captures insights from three different winemakers about the “interesting growing season” experienced in 2021, including COVID, the unprecedented 115-degree heat dome that hit Oregon in June, and other challenges faced across the 3.4 million acres in the region.

 About Bells Up and his interview with Dave, Campbell writes: